Optical Flow Estimation

 Does Optical Flow work in the dark?

-Standard optical flow relies on visible light, so it fails in complete darkness.
-However, robots often use IR (Infrared) cameras or structured light projectors to create texture in low-light environments, allowing the algorithm to function.
+Standard optical flow needs visible light, so it flops in total darkness.
+Robots get around this with IR cameras or structured light projectors that add texture in dim spots, keeping the algorithm humming.

 Why does Optical Flow fail on white walls?